IdealAQ/cpcvis-data-docs/README.md

 ```

 ## Limitations
-- The amount requested data to be returned cannot exceed 5MB before filters are applied (queried parameters).
+- The requested data to be returned cannot exceed 5MB in size before filters are applied (queried parameters).
 If the data size is exceeded, the response contains only the amount of data items that fit in the limitation and subsequent items are not returned.
 - One way to overcome the limitation mentioned above is the use of subsequent requests.
 - Subsequent requests might trigger an error in the service of our third-party storage service provider.
 For this reason, between subsequent requests there must be a sufficient waiting time.